huangshijie/huangshijie.github.io/Resume Reference/Resume-en.md

 - Familiar with the process and specifications of software development;
 - Understand mainstream web framework, such as Spring, Spring boot, Spring Cloud, Mybatis, Olingo，EclipseLink-JPA etc.;
 - Basic front-end knowledge about UI5, Vue;
-- Basic database knowledge about Mysql, Hana, Redis, Rabbitmq;
+- Basic database knowledge about Mysql, Hana, Redis, Kafka;
 - Familiar with version control tool Git and SVN;
 - Skills of English listening, speaking, reading and writing;
 - Optimism, self-confidence, Have clear logical thinking skills, good communication skills and self-learning skills;